Curriculum and Concentrations

 - Electives cover 14 concentrations, offering students the chance to explore a topic more deeply.
 Concentrations will help you develop additional frameworks that enhance or complement your experience.

 - Leadership training is seen as so critical that it's the only required component.
-All students must participate in Effective Leadership, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.
+All students must participate in LEAD, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.

 Overview of Program

-The Evening MBA Program consists of 20 courses plus Effective Leadership.
+The Evening MBA Program consists of 20 courses plus LEAD.
 Courses are distributed as follows.

 Foundations (3 Courses)